Skip to main content

 What Is Not a Professional Range

 With a pro-style range, you do not have a grill or griddle option.
-The oven size at 4.5 cubic feet is much smaller than the average professional oven at 5.7 cubic feet.
+The oven size of 4.5 cubic feet is much smaller than the average professional oven at 5.7 cubic feet.

 Gas or Dual Fuel: Which Is Better for a 36-Inch Pro Range?

-If you're trying to decide between a dual fuel or all gas range, it's important to consider your cooking needs.
+When deciding between a dual-fuel or all-gas range, consider your cooking needs.

-Dual fuel ranges tend to be better for baking due to their more precise heat, while gas ranges are great for roasting and broiling.
-Let's take a look how each fuel type differs.
+Dual fuel ranges are better for baking due to their more precise heat, while gas ranges are great for roasting and broiling.
+Let's examine how each fuel type differs.

 Baking

-Dual fuel is a more precise heat.
-It is better for baking.
+Dual fuel produces a more precise heat, making it better for baking.
 Straight gas is better for roasting and broiling.

 Broiling